joyrexus/leap-view/docs/overview.md

 [The resulting file](https://docs.google.com/spreadsheet/ccc?key=0AmrUeNvUdKG1dFlJbUdVRmVCbTNjcVFPUTFRdi1Kb3c&usp=sharing) will have a file name corresponding to the sample file that was loaded.
 For example, if you loaded a file named `sample.ldj`, the resulting file will be named `sample.csv`.

-This file will have one row per frame within the specified duration, with attributes for each frame in the following four columns:
+This file will have one row per frame within the specified duration, with attributes values for each frame in the columns.
+For example, when extracting vertical velocity/postion data you'd generate a CSV-file containing the following four columns:

 * `FRAME_ID` - the unique frame ID
 * `TIME` - timestamp in seconds